Noise-enhanced Ballistic Expansion of Polariton Wave-packets in a Multimode Cavity: Results

 This model has three free parameters: $a$, $b$, and $\lambda_{eff}^{D}$, and provides excellent fits for the system parameters considered.
-Figure\;\ref{fig:FIG12}(b) shows $\lambda_{eff}^{D}$ as a function of $\Gamma$.
+Figure\;\ref{fig:FIG9_12}(b) shows $\lambda_{eff}^{D}$ as a function of $\Gamma$.
 While the ballistic-diffusion transition rate in the lattice is $\Gamma^{-1}$, the rate here is significantly slower, $\lambda_{eff}^{D}=0.02\Gamma$.
-Like the lattice without a cavity, the rate is independent of the initial momentum.
+Like the HSR model, the rate is independent of the initial momentum.

 Importantly, the transient diffusivity in the ballistic regime is significantly enhanced compared to the diffusivity in the isolated system.
 Figure\;\ref{fig:FIG9}(e,f) compares the diffusivity in the isolated system (black circles) vs the linear approximation denoted by red squares,